-Diana Shipping Inc. - A Seaworthy Vessel For The Coronavirus Pandemic
+Diana Shipping Inc.: A Seaworthy Vessel For The Coronavirus Pandemic

 DSX has not paid dividends on its common stock since December 2008.
 However, DSX aggressively purchases its own shares.
 In 2019, the company spent $49.679 million in share repurchases.

-From the company’s perspective, this makes a lot of sense.
-There is no better business for a cash rich company whose stock trades at a steep discount to net asset value than for the company to purchase its own shares.
+From the company's perspective, this makes a lot of sense.
+There is no better business for a cash-rich company whose stock trades at a steep discount to net asset value than for the company to purchase its own shares.
 It boils down to simple math.
 In the case of DSX, for example, for every $1 dollar that the company spends on repurchasing its shares, it acquires $4.17 in balance sheet value.
 Because the company's common shares are priced almost at the company's current cash per share, the share repurchases are from a balance sheet standpoint almost self-funding.

 If despite ongoing share repurchases the market price of the stock remains at a constant book value below 1, the accretive effect to net asset value per remaining share will be exponential after each successive share repurchase round.